Chocolate Peppermint Bark Cookies

 You can easily substitute in some semi-sweet chocolate morsels.

-The main reason I use chocolate chunks is that I like the little burst of melty chocolate when you bite into the cookie.
-But, if you’re looking to make things simple go with the morsels if you have them on hand.
+I mainly use chocolate chunks because I like the little burst of melty chocolate when you bite into the cookie.
+But if you’re looking to make things simple, go with the morsels if you have them on hand.

-My current favorite chocolate chip is from Ghirardelli and I love it because it’s the perfect cross between and chip and chunk.
-So, if you happen to see these you should definitely pick up a bag!
+My current favorite chocolate chip is from Ghirardelli, and I love it because it’s the perfect cross between chip and chunk.
+So, if you see these, you should pick up a bag!

 What type of cocoa powder should I use?

-I typically use Hershey’s special dark cocoa powder but if you only have regular on hand that will work too.
+I typically use Hershey’s special dark cocoa powder, but that will work, too, if you only have regular on hand.

-You do always want to make sure you’re using unsweetened cocoa powder in a recipe like this since we are adding in sugar.
+You always want to ensure you’re using unsweetened cocoa powder in a recipe like this since we are adding sugar.

 chocolate peppermint bark cookie with a bite taken out of it